 If the verbal warnings from the strata committee are ignored, the rule breaker can be issued with a formal notice of breach of by-laws with a physical letter or email.

 Your committee can hand them this notice of breach after the issue has been discussed and a resolution has been passed in a general meeting with owners corporation approval.
 Disputes related to continuous by-law breaches can be taken up with the Tribunal and this can lead to fines and penalties.

 In Victoria, laundry doesn’t get a mention in the model rules, but the Owners Corporations Act specifically lists restrictions on drying laundry as a valid reason for creating a new by-law or building rule.

-If you’d like to find out more on managing unwanted hanging laundry on your strata property, download our FREE Community Living guide on by-laws.
+If you’d like to find out more on managing strata laundry, download your free Community Living guide on by-laws.
 Or for a consultation to review your by-laws by our Kemps Petersons Legal team, click here.